top of page

 DINING:

-Food is our fuel and we feel good food is a key element to a successful adventure.
+Food is our fuel and we feel that good meals are a key element to a successful adventure.
 We either cook on site - or dine at a local restaurant within walking distance.
+We cook in accordance to the regional cuisine and try our best to source fresh, local ingredients.

 IMG_8240.HEIC